-The Group is required to comply with two financial covenants, net leverage ratio and consolidated gross debt to consolidated net worth not to exceed 6.50 and 2.75, respectively.
-As of December 31, 2019 and 2018, the Group has complied with the covenants of its debt agreements.
+The Group has two financial covenants, namely, net leverage ratio not to exceed 6.5x and ratio of consolidated gross debt to consolidated net worth not to exceed 2.75x.
+In November 2020, the Group secured consent to amend the testing of its net leverage ratio from semi-annual to incurrence-based, while the ratio of consolidated gross debt to consolidated net worth remained to be tested quarterly.

+As at December 31, 2020 and 2019, the Group has complied with its financial covenants of its debt agreements.

-Total interest incurred on the above-mentioned long-term loans (including amortization of debt issue costs) amounted to P6,893, P5,198 and P5,140 for the years ended 2019, 2018 and 2017, respectively (Note 26).
-Interest amounting to P21 was capitalized in 2019 (Note 10).
+Total interest incurred on the above-mentioned long-term loans (including amortization of debt issue costs) amounted to P5,727, P6,893 and P5,198 for the years ended 2020, 2019 and 2018, respectively (Note 26).
+Interest amounting to P49 was capitalized in 2020 and P21 in 2019 (Note 10).